-For the past 15 years, Diane has exhibited her work in numerous museums including the Katonah Museum of Art in Katonah, New York.
-She has had several solo exhibits in New York galleries including Pace Wildenstein Gallery, The Ameringer, McEnery, Yohe Gallery, and The Hollis Taggart Gallery.
-Diane also exhibited and participated in a science/art symposium at The Kimball Art Center in Park City, Utah.
-Diane is presently represented by The Marlborough Gallery in New York.
+For the past 15 years, Diane has exhibited her work in numerous museums including the Katonah Museum of Art in Katonah, New York, The Parrish Art Museum in Water Mill, New York, Bruce Museum in Greenwich, Connecticut and the International Center of Photography.
+She has had several solo exhibits in New York galleries including Pace Wildenstein Gallery, Ameringer-Yohe Gallery, and Hollis Taggart Gallery.
+Diane also exhibited and participated in several science/art symposiums at Kimball Art Center in Park City, Utah; Bruce Museum in Greenwich, Connecticut; The Taihe Global Institute in Beijing, China; and The Arctic Circle Assembly in Reykjavik, Iceland.
+Diane is presently represented by Marlborough Gallery in New York.

-She is presently in The International Center of Photography and the Whitney Museum of American Art collections as well as many private collections throughout the United States.
+She is presently in the International Center of Photography, Whitney Museum of American Art, and Parrish Art Museum collections as well as many private collections throughout the United States.

 She currently resides in New York City with her husband, Tom Tuft.